What is Clearing?

 Find out more information at the UCAS website.

-Think about what were the ‘crucial’ factors which made you choose your initial courses/universities.
-Was it the location, the course content, the student lifestyle?
+Think about what were the crucial factors which made you choose your initial courses/universities.
+Was it the location, the course content, the student lifestyle, study support, university accommodation?
 If you can pinpoint them you can find other universities or courses which cover these criteria as well.

-Be prepared before you make the call.
-Have all the relevant documents, UCAS and Clearing numbers on hand.
+Be prepared before you make or receive the call.
+Have all the relevant documents, UCAS and Clearing numbers on hand (available in UCAS Track).
 Write down any questions you might have and do some research on your chosen course and university.

 Don’t panic.
 You still have a chance of securing a place at university and studying a course you will enjoy.
 Panicking won’t help you.
-Make a plan, find universities and courses you like, make the call and if you do have worries or you feel panicked, talk to us by calling our clearing hotline on: 01202 436 375, talk to your friends, family, career advisors.
+Make a plan, find universities and courses you like, send the email, make the call and if you do have worries or you feel panicked, get in touch with us by emailing email@example.com, talk to your friends, family, career advisors.
 Don’t let fear stop you.